-The City provides several municipal services residents located outside boundaries through out-of-agency service agreements including structural fire protection services, police protection services, and water service.
-Additionally, City utilized by parks are tourists and other nonresidents.
+The City provides several municipal services to residents located outside boundaries through out-of-agency service agreements including structural fire protection services, police protection and services, water service.
+Additionally, City are utilized tourists and other non-residents.
 The water service connections that extend beyond the city limits principally serve residential uses located along Tubbs Lane and Petrified Forest Road.
 Most of these outside connections were established prior to CKH.
 Any new or extended services outside Calistoga would require LAFCO approval pursuant to Government Code § 56133.